 4.9 Cooperation

 In the event of any inquiry or dispute for any reason involving a .quebec domain name registered by Registrar or its resellers, Registrar shall provide all reasonable assistance to Registry and/or any Court, Arbitrator, law enforcement and governmental and quasi-governmental agencies and/or any other relevant authority considering the issue or dispute.
+Each of the foregoing must be of competent jurisdiction.

 4.10 Registrar’s Resellers